 ...b, b, b the butterfly sound, B makes a butterfly sound!

 Children and adults are fascinated by the beauty and life of butterflies.
-Young children can watch them and understand the beauty and change in nature and life.
+Young children can oberve catepillars and butterflies to understand the amazing changes in nature and life.

-If you approach them slowly you can catch them with a photograph.
+If you approach butterflies slowly you can catch them with a photograph.

 Life of a Butterfly

 Butterflies begin their life when a female butterfly lays her egg on a leaf.

 A new caterpillar forms and eats all the time.

 Caterpillars have strong mandibles to eat leaves and plants.

 The caterpillar matures and forms a hard outer shell.